WSP-LAB/FUGIO-artifact/README.md

     - php 7.2: `./run_FUGIO_72.sh`

     The number of true positive chains in Table 1 is manually analyzed.
-    We provide an utility for helping the analysis of the generated POP chains in the step 5 ["Analyzing the results"](https://github.com/WSP-LAB/FUGIO-artifact#5-analyzing-the-results).
+    We provide a utility for helping the analysis of the generated POP chains in the step 5 ["Analyzing the results"](https://github.com/WSP-LAB/FUGIO-artifact#5-analyzing-the-results).

 2. For reproducing Table 2, run `./config.py ccs` in `php5.4` Docker container